The projects of the Belgian-Luxembourg Chamber of Commerce in Russia

 The first and probably the most numerous one are questions coming from Belgium, Luxembourg, and the Netherlands, relating mainly to implementation of various procedures in Russia: from securing a work permit to finding a site for production, as well as legal questions of various level.
 The second group includes requests from Russia, associated with the search for partners in the Benelux countries, though requests from Russian companies are most often reduced to seeking funding.
 The third group – there are all remaining queries like finding right contacts, applications in the interest of members of the Chamber to various state bodies, organization of meetings with Russian officials and businessmen.

-Today Russia is in dire need of advanced technologies in various industries – from agriculture to machine tool building.
-And European companies have such technologies.
+Today Russia still need advanced technologies in various industries – from agriculture to machine tool building.
+And European companies have such know-how.

-In the last five years Luxembourg has consistently been among the top three in terms of direct investment in the Russian economy.
-But you must understand that now, given the sanctions imposed by the West and the crisis in the global economy, there is a certain veiling of investment activity.
+In the last seven years Luxembourg has consistently been among the top three in terms of direct investment in the Russian economy.
+But now, given the sanctions imposed by the West and the crisis in the global economy, there is a certain veiling of investment activity.

 We note that the interest in the Russian market possibilities remains quite high, we see it in the strong interest in our work on the part of Belgian, Luxembourg, and Dutch entrepreneurs.

 Sanctions constitute primarily an instrument of political pressure.
-We deliberately avoid issues of sanctions, public statements and assessments.
+BLCC deliberately avoid issues of restrictions, public statements and assessments.

 But it is important to realize that an unoccupied space in the market could easily be snapped and then there is the risk of missing an opportunity or having to operate in the circumstances of tougher competition.
 In so far as entrepreneurs are guided in the first place by the interests of their own business, we won’t be talking about sanctions having radically altered relations.
 In recent years, economic growth has formed the conviction that it is the economy that is primary, and yet, the geopolitical crisis has shown us that it is politics that is indeed primary.